rail5/polonius/README.md

 >
 > I will be brief.
 >
-  – Hamlet, Act II, scene II
+  – Hamlet, Act II, Scene II

 ## About
 Polonius is a text editor with a focus on memory efficiency.